-The trails planned on the property could enhance and protect many of the natural resources.
+The trail planned on the Saddle Club property could enhance and protect many of the natural resources.
 Interpretive displays along trails will provide information to people of all ages on such topics as hydrology, history, ecology and wildlife in the area.
 These educational elements of trails will serve to increase awareness and appreciation of important local resources.
 Opportunities exist for the property trails to connect with other local and regional trails in the area.

-17 A proposed regional trail traverses the property starting from the south, at O'Neill Regional Park and exiting the property at its north-east boundary that borders the OCTA's O'Neill Preserve.
+&lt;sup>15 A proposed regional trail traverses the property starting from the south, at O'Neill Regional Park and exiting the property at its north-east boundary that borders the OCTA's Wren's View Preserve.